renuo/applications-setup-guide/ruby_on_rails/app_initialisation.md

 ## Default Rails setup

+* Ensure that your asdf plugins are up to date with `asdf plugin update --all`.

 * Install the latest Ruby version with `asdf install ruby latest` (Check if it's supported by Heroku).

-* Switch your global Ruby to the fresh one: `asdf global ruby latest`
+* Switch your global Ruby to the fresh one: `asdf global ruby latest`.

 * Run `gem update --system` to update Ruby's default gems (e.g. `bundler`).